AthulyaN/API_Python_Flask_Hackathon/README.md

 Before running pytest on any test_<filename>.py file- --please ensure you have an empty DB called 'TEST' created in your system using pgAdmin tool.

---Modify tests\constants_tdd.py to configure DATABASE_URL_TEST.
+--Modify tests\constants_tdd.py to configure DATABASE_URL_TEST to point to this empty DB TEST.
     Assign it a string like 'postgresql://postgres:password@localhost/TEST' ensuring to give the correct postgres username and password

---In Pycharm terminal, change to tests\ folder and run 'pytest -v test_<filename>.py'
+--In Pycharm terminal, go inside tests\ folder and run 'pytest -v test_<filename>.py'